 Ethan Lipton’s produced plays and musicals include The Outer Space (Lortel nom.), Tumacho, Red-Handed Otter, Luther, No Place to Go (Obie Award), Goodbye April Hello May, 100 Aspects of the Moon and Meat.
-His Obie-Award winning musical No Place to Go was produced in Joe’s Pub), The Playwrights Realm and Clubbed Thumb, and beyond at The Gate (London), Theatre de la Ville (Paris), The Pavilion (Dublin), A Red Orchid (Chicago), Arts Emerson (Boston), Grand Performances (LA), the Modlin Center (Richmond) and elsewhere.
+His work has been seen in New York at the Public Theater (Joe’s Pub), The Playwrights Realm and Clubbed Thumb, and beyond at The Gate (London), Theatre de la Ville (Paris), The Pavilion (Dublin), A Red Orchid (Chicago), Arts Emerson (Boston), Grand Performances (LA), the Modlin Center (Richmond) and elsewhere.
 Ethan is an alum of the Public’s Emerging Writers Group, a Clubbed Thumb Associate and a Playwrights Realm Page One resident playwright.
 He has developed work at Williamstown and New York Stage and Film.
-He has received commissions from The Civilians, NYFA, Clubbed Thumb , Playwrights Horizons, True Love Productions, Barrington Stage Co. and the Public, and has been a Kesselring nominee and a Drama-Logue Award winner.
+He has received commissions from The Civilians, NYFA, Clubbed Thumb , Playwrights Horizons, True Love Productions, Barrington Stage Co., the Sloan Foundation (MTC) and the Public, and has been a Kesselring nominee and Drama-Logue Award winner.
 In 2017 Ethan was a resident in Space on Ryder Farm‘s working farm program and the Alpert Prize Fellow at the MacDowell Colony.

 More about Ethan’s plays: